netmindz/AuroraDrop-LXP/README.md

 * A few new effects and some zjuzhing and bugfixes on existing ones
 * Organization of background, foreground, sound, and static patterns into their own specific layers

+## Bugs
+* After working with the WLED audio reactive code, I've come to realize that squelch is needed - and broken in my code.
+The current stste will always keep amplifying until it finds "something" to visualize.
+Should be easy to fix.

 ### Libraries

  * FastLED